Calorie density describes the number of calories in a given volume or weight of food.

 For example, basing your diet on low-calorie-density foods tends to limit you to predominantly healthy and nutrient-rich whole foods.

 It can quickly clean up your diet, eliminating most calorie-dense, processed foods that are generally unhealthy and easy to overeat.

-Summary: Calorie density describes the number of calories per weight or volume of food.
+“Calorie density” refers to the number of calories per weight or volume of food.
 It’s a very simple, effective method to improve your diet.

-Calorie density also has important effects on hunger.
+Calorie density also affects hunger.